 For an authentic, traditional Hungarian meal, leave the touristed streets of downtown and make your way to Pozsonyi Kisvendéglő.
 Located in the hopping residential neighborhood of Újlipótváros, red-and-white checkered tablecloth and an exhaustive menu spanning across 12 categories (soups, stews, ready-made, etc.) will await you at this popular, no-frills neighborhood restaurant. .

-San Guo Zhi, a Dongbei-style barbecue restaurant is the 2017 newcomer to the increasingly diverse food landscape of Budapest's Chinatown.
+San Guo Zhi, a Dongbei-style barbecue restaurant was a 2017 newcomer on the increasingly diverse food landscape of Budapest's Chinatown in Monori Center.
 Dongbei is the northeastern part of China, formerly known as Manchuria.
-The region's food reflects Chinese, Mongolian, and Russian culinary influences, and a cold climate; it's heavy on lamb, hearty warm soups, as well as corn and wheat (instead of rice)..
+The region's food reflects Chinese, Mongolian, and Russian influences, as well as the cold climate; it's heavy on lamb, hearty warm soups, and corn and wheat instead of rice..